databricks/mlops-stacks/{{cookiecutter.project_name}}/.mlops-setup-scripts/README.md

 - **Tokens**: Read & manage
 - **Work Items**: Read

-### Grant version control permissions to CI/CD
-The provided CI/CD workflows attempt to run `git` commands to commit and modify files.
-To ensure the workflows can work properly, [grant version control permissions](https://learn.microsoft.com/en-us/azure/devops/pipelines/scripts/git-commands?view=azure-devops&tabs=yaml#grant-version-control-permissions-to-the-build-service) within your hosted Azure DevOps repo.
+### Update permissions for the build service
+In our CI/CD workflow, upon successfully merging a PR with changes to `databricks-config/**` the CD step will trigger the Terraform deploy stage of our pipeline.
+As part of this pipeline we run `git` commands to commit and modify Terraform output files.
+To enable this workflow we must update the permissions of our build service.
+Within your **Project Settings**, select **Repostiories**.
-The user `{{cookiecutter.project_name}} Build Service (<your-username>)` should be granted the following:
+Go to the name of your repository and select **Security**.
+For the user `{{cookiecutter.project_name}} Build Service (<your-username>)` grant the following:
+- **Bypass policies when completing pull requests**: Allow
 - **Create branch:** Allow
 - **Contribute:** Allow
 - **Read:** Allow